Florida Hometown Heroes Housing Program 2025: The $35,000 Loan You Pay Back vs. The Grant You Don't

 Key Takeaways Q&A Box

-A: No, the Florida Housing Finance Corporation structures the Hometown Heroes Program Florida as a 0% interest deferred second mortgage that must be repaid in full when you sell, refinance, or pay off your primary mortgage—it is never forgiven, unlike true grant programs.
+No. The Florida Housing Finance Corporation structures the Hometown Heroes Program Florida as a 0% interest deferred second mortgage that must be repaid in full when you sell, refinance, or pay off your primary mortgage — it is never forgiven, unlike true grant programs.

-Maximum assistance is $35,000 or 5% of the first mortgage loan amount, whichever is less, provided as a repayable second mortgage through the Hometown Heroes Program Florida, while county forgivable grant programs typically offer $5,000-$50,000 that becomes fully forgiven after 5-15 years.
+Maximum assistance is $35,000 or 5% of the first mortgage loan amount, whichever is less, provided as a repayable second mortgage through the Hometown Heroes Program Florida.
+County forgivable grant programs typically offer $5,000–$50,000 that becomes fully forgiven after 5–15 years.

 No monthly payments are required during homeownership; however, the full original balance of up to $35,000 becomes immediately due when you sell, refinance your primary mortgage through FHA, VA, USDA, or conventional lenders, or cease occupying the property as your primary residence.